Jupiter Ultra MCP server

-Jupiter MCP Server provides a streamlined way to execute token swaps on the Solana blockchain using Jupiter's Ultra API.
-It combines DEX routing and Request for Quote (RFQ) functionality to ensure optimal pricing for your token swaps.
+The Jupiter MCP Server is a specialized service that enables token swaps on the Solana blockchain through Jupiter's Ultra API.
+It combines DEX routing and Request for Quote (RFQ) capabilities to find optimal pricing and execute transactions efficiently.

 cd jupiter-mcp